probcomp/metaprob/README.md

     (trace-get x "foo")
     (metaprob-pprint x)

-This seems better; I don't know why I don't it; maybe afraid of name collisions.
+This seems better; I don't know why I don't it; maybe afraid of name collisions or the possibility of stale values in the `user` namespace.
+(I still don't fully understand namespaces.)

 You'll need to `require` each module you want to use at the REPL.
 See below for modules.